Revitalizing a Website, 2014–2015

-Artful Home, an online and catalog retailer, represents over 1,200 North American and lists over 18,000 works of art.
+Artful Home, an online and catalog retailer, represents over 1,200 North American artists and lists over 18,000 works of art.

 I helped Artful Home avoid mobilegeddon—the day when Google’s search rankings start heavily weighting mobile sites in their search rankings.
-Much of Artful Home’s content was written when it was never considerd that a website could be viewed on a mobile phone, so much of it needed to be reworked and optimized.
+Much of Artful Home’s content was written when it was never considered that a website could be viewed on a mobile phone, so much of it needed to be reworked and optimized.

 World Class Web App 2013–2014